Girija Prasad Koirala: Interim term

-Girija Prasad Koirala continued again as the prime minister of Nepal for a fifth term.
 In the discussions on power-sharing that followed the declaration of a republic, the Nepali Congress proposed that Koirala become the first President of Nepal; however, the CPN (Maoist), which had emerged as the strongest party in the Constituent Assembly election, opposed this.

-At a meeting of the Constituent Assembly on 26 June 2008, Koirala announced his resignation, although it would not be finalized until after the election of a President, to whom the resignation had to be submitted.
+At a meeting of the Constituent Assembly on 26 June 2008, Koirala announced his resignation, although it would not be finalized until after the election of a president, to whom the resignation had to be submitted.

-Koirala was present for the swearing in of Ram Baran Yadav, the first President of Nepal, on 23 July 2008.
+Koirala was present for the swearing in of Ram Baran Yadav, the first president of Nepal, on 23 July 2008.
 He submitted his resignation to Yadav later on the same day.
 CPN (M) Chairman Prachanda was elected by the Constituent Assembly to succeed Koirala on 15 August 2008; Koirala congratulated Prachanda on this occasion.

 Later activity

 Towards the end of his life, Koirala was leading a democratic front composed of parties that supported and promoted liberal democratic principles and aspired to establishment of a long-term democratic form of governance in Nepal.